 L’elisir D’amore: Apr 12 & 13, 2014 Tickets

-Dicapo Opera Theatre will continue its popular “Opera for Kids” series of Saturday(11AM) and Sunday(11 AM) family presentations throughout the 2012-2013 season.
+Dicapo Opera Theatre will continue its popular “Opera for Kids” series of Saturday(11AM) and Sunday(11 AM) family presentations throughout the 2013-2014 season.
 Mr. Capasso introduces children to the fundamentals of opera and each of the selected scenes is sung by Dicapo’s Resident Artists in costume and with sets to the accompaniment of a piano.
 Either before the performance or between key events Mr. Capasso elucidates the plot, hints at the complexities of the theatre’s stagecraft, and fires children’s imagination with a taste of grit and magic.
-The secret to the success of these presentations lays in the fact that Mr. Capasso and his performers never resort to over-simplification.
+The secret to the success of these presentations lies in the fact that Mr. Capasso and his performers never resort to over-simplification.
 After each performance the children participate in a lively exchange with the singers and crew and are able to ask questions about what they’ve just seen and how things get done.
 The company’s highly popular one-hour “Opera for Kids” presentations, led with great flair by Mr. Capasso, are aimed at children four years old and up.